javierarce/aire-madrid/README.md

 - The first value in the `values` array corresponds to the 1 AM of the current day
 - Not all the stations provide information about all the pollutants.
+- For [these pollutants](#how-is-the-quality-index-calculated) a scoring is offered.

 ```js
 const air = require('aire-madrid')